ucf-sttc/navsim/env.md

 `reward_for_step` : This reward will be given at every step in addition to any other reward recieved at the same step.

+### Agent Car Physics
+`0` - Simple : Collisions and gravity only - An agent that moves by a specific distance and direction scaled by the provided action.
+This agent only experiences collision and gravity forces
+`1` - Intermediate 1 : Addition of wheel torque
+`2` - Intermediate 2 : Addition of suspension, downforce, and sideslip
+`10` - Complex : Addition of traction control and varying surface friction

 ## Action Space:
 \[Throttle, Steering, Brake]